Frequently Asked Questions

 Is this a data breach under state law?

 That is a fact-specific legal question that varies by jurisdiction.
-State breach-notification statutes apply different definitions.
+State breach-notification statutes apply different definitions; some statutes condition the notification trigger on a finding that data was acquired by an unauthorized person, and others on whether such acquisition is reasonably believed to have occurred.
 Gardyn’s customer-facing security update post characterizes the incident as not a data breach.
+Per the maintainer’s repository, no authentication-level access logging existed on the affected endpoints during the exposure window (sourced to coordinated-disclosure correspondence and to a 2026-01-27 Gardyn customer-support response to a Personal Information Access Request, not to the CISA advisory text), which is a fact relevant to any jurisdiction-specific analysis of detectability.
 The CISA advisory documents ten CVEs but does not adjudicate state-law breach status.
 See the For Customers page for jurisdiction-specific resources.

 Why does the timeline list vendor actions in December 2025 and January 2026?